Sanj274/linkforge/README.md

 # LinkForge

-A full-stack, self-hosted URL shortener built with **Spring Boot** and vanilla **HTML/CSS/JavaScript** — no frameworks, no third-party shortening service, no accounts.
+A full-stack, self-hosted URL shortener built with **Spring Boot** and **HTML/CSS/JavaScript** — no frameworks, no third-party shortening service, no accounts.

 Paste a long URL, get back a short one.
 Optionally pick a custom alias, set an expiry date, lock it with a password, and share it as a scannable QR code.
 Every visit is tracked and shown on a live dashboard with click-over-time charts.

 Deployed and tested on **AWS EC2** as a systemd-managed service.
+The PostgreSQL profile has been verified end-to-end locally via Docker (not just configured — actually connected, migrated, and tested).

 ## Features